ThomasGormley/dev-cli-go/docs/worktree-plan.md

    - Attach to session if it exists
    - Create new session and worktree if needed

+#### Status
+✅ Added tmux session creation for worktrees
+✅ Check for existing tmux sessions
+✅ Inform user how to attach to session

 ### Phase 3: Branch Selection Interface

 #### Goals